1970 FENDER PRECISION BASS

 For photos, click on the links below:

-Fender offers options such as choosing either a one piece maple neck with skunkstripe, a rosewood fretboard or a fretless neck.
+Fender offers options such as choosing either a one piece maple neck with skunk stripe, a rosewood fretboard or a fretless neck.
 Natural finish was introduced.
-There was now a fifth hole in the neck pocket for hanging while painting.
+There was now an extra body hole in the neck pocket for hanging while painting.
 Late in the year ink stamps of employee names began to appear in the neck pocket, along with other inspection stamps and neck pocket paint stick mark.
 The ground wire route underneath the bridge was now larger and oval.

 Serial numbers ranged from roughly 277000 to 300000 although there are many overlapping exceptions.
 For more precise dating cross reference the serial number with the instrument's neck butt, pickup and pot codes.